kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/10-logout-new-routes.md

 We need to find a way to know when we are on the above route, we need to find a way to redirect away when the **auth** status changes

+## Our current system is not sustainable
-We now have to work with dynamic routes `:id` and our current system will not work with this and so we need to make a bunch of changes but this will make our app routing system more robust and this is now becoming more of a real world app because dynamic URLs are a fact of life in modern day apps
+We now have to work with dynamic routes `:id` and our current system will not work with this and so we need to make a bunch of changes but this will make our app routing system more robust and this is now becoming more of a real world app because **dynamic URLs** are a fact of life in modern day apps

 ## Find New Way
-How can we determine if pages are to be seen by authenticated or unauthenticated users
+How can we determine if pages are to be seen by authenticated or unauthenticated users?

 `const authenticatedPages = ['/dashboard'];`

 We don't know right now what will be after dashboard because it is now a dynamic URL

 ## Put decision if auth or unauth in the hands of the Route itself
-* We add a made up attribute `privacy` (we could name it anything) and depending on the page we enter a value of **auth** or **unauth**
+* We add a made up attribute `privacy` (_we could name it anything_) and depending on the page we enter a value of **auth** or **unauth**

 ```
 // more code